lifebottle/Tales-of-Legendia-Undub/README.md

 Setting a write breakpoint at the start of the table, we find a function that is writing it.
 A closer look, we see it takes two parameters, a0 and a1. a1 is the destination where the file was written to, and a0 looked like the original compressed file.
 A quick search for it, and we find it's the first file in the SYS_REG.AFS archive.

 The question now is decompressing and re-compressing it.
 With a ton of help from Ethanol, we determined it was a zeroed buffer LZSS.
-We decrypted the file, and the content matched what we saw in the game.
-Decrypt both NA and JP, find the table, replace NA table with JP table.
-Re-encrypt, add CPS header back, rebuild the AFS, rebuild the game, and mission accomplished. 😎
+We decompress the file, and the content matched what we saw in the game.
+Decompress both NA and JP, find the table, replace NA table with JP table.
+Re-compress, add CPS header back, rebuild the AFS, rebuild the game, and mission accomplished. 😎

 (Note: There is a... probably a somewhat decent chance, that the NA script might have moved voice id's around?
 Maybe?
-If anyone notices something wrong please report so we can look into it...)
+If anyone notices something wrong please report so we can look into it.)